Simulation of Lindblad equations for quarkonium in the quark-gluon plasma: Quantum Brownian motion of quarkonium

+Conversely, by examining the imaginary part of the self-energy diagrams, one can infer the physical process described by the Lindblad operators. }. $U(r)$ is the potential term given by virtual exchange of environmental gluons\footnote{ In the Potential Non-Relativistic QCD (pNRQCD) effective theory, $U(r)$ is interpreted as a part of the system Hamiltonian because gluon with momentum $k\sim 1/r$ is already integrated out in the vacuum before coupling the system and the finite temperature environment. }.
+The next term corrects the potential term, which is obtained in the limit of static heavy quark, by introducing the effect of heavy quark recoils.
+Similar term ($\propto \{\vec p,\vec x\}/MT$) is also found in the Caldeira-Leggett model \cite{Caldeira:1982iu} for the quantum Brownian motion.

-where $T$ is the temperature of QGP, and $M$ is the heavy quark kinetic mass.
-The temperature is assumed to be $T\ll M$ so that thermal pair-creation of heavy quarks can be neglected.
-The Lindblad operators $C_n(\vec k)$ describe scatterings with momentum transfer $\vec k$ in various color channels between the singlet $|s\rangle$ and the octet $|o\rangle$, taking place with rates such as $4\gamma(k)/3$ for $n=+$.
+The Lindblad operators $C_n(\vec k)$ describe scatterings with momentum transfer $\vec k$ in various color channels in the singlet $|s\rangle$ and the octet $|o\rangle$, taking place with rates such as $4\gamma(k)/3$ for $n=+$.
 The subscripts $d$ and $f$ indicate structure constants $d_{abc}$ and $f_{abc}$ of SU(3) algebra involved in a scattering process.
 Schematically, in one-gluon ($g^*$) exchange process, an octet quarkonium scatters into